Founder and CEO

 I promise to leverage my passion, network and resources to help government agencies improve the way they deliver services to the public.

-Martha has almost 34 years of government experience in acquisition, technical and program management to customer experience.
-Martha has run many government organizations that build and deliver agency and citizen facing programs to deliver government services anytime, anywhere on any device.
-Most recently, Martha led and managed GSA’s Office of Strategic Programs where she brought a customer-centric lens to the services and acquisitions they award.
+Martha spent almost 34 years at the US General Services Administration where she gained experience in acquisition, technical and program management, digital government and customer or citizen experience.
+Martha led many government organizations that built and delivered agency and citizen-facing programs to deliver digital services anytime, anywhere on any device.
+Just prior to retiring from the U.S. General Services Administration (GSA), she leveraged her customer-focused expertise to the GSA Federal Acquisition Service’s Office of Strategic Programs where she brought a customer-centric lens to the services and acquisitions they award.

 Federal 100 awards in 2004, 2006, 2008, and 2011